Stunning landscapes, eternally snow-covered ski slopes, and awe-inspiring heights make the Lagazuoi ski area truly remarkable.

-You can reach the starting point, Falzarego pass - 17 km from Cortina d'Ampezzo and 12 Km from Val Badia - by car or public means of transport.
-Directly at the pass (2107 m) there are a big free parking area and toilets.
+You can reach the starting point, Falzarego pass - 17 km from Cortina d'Ampezzo and 12 Km from the Badia Valley - by car, public means of transport or on skis thanks to the new Cortina Skyline gondola lift >>>.

-If necessary, the slope is covered by snow making facilities.
+If necessary, the slope is covered by snowmaking facilities.

 The 8.5 km long Armentarola is, without doubt, the most famous slope in the Dolomites and one of the most beautiful ski runs in the world.
 The Armentarola slope unfolds along the foot of the imposing Fanes mountain in an enchanting fairy-tale valley surrounded by craggy mountain faces and steep frozen waterfalls, making this magical descent an endless flow of thrills and surprises.
 Initially, the slope is quite steep.
 Thereafter, in the Lagazuoi gorge, the descent becomes gentle: a little rest before the final stretch of the piste, which from Scotoni refuge leads down in a steep canyon and then ends gently in the Sass Dlacia.
 And just like in the fairy tales, a horse cart is awaiting the skiers to take them to the Armentarola ski lift, the entrance to the ski area of Alta Badia.